vangberg/librevox/README.md

-# Freeswitcher
+# Librevox

 > An EventMachine-based Ruby library for interacting with the open source
 > telephony platform [FreeSWITCH](http://www.freeswitch.org).

 ## Prerequisites

-Freeswitcher lets you interact with FreeSWITCH through mod_event_socket.
+Librevox lets you interact with FreeSWITCH through mod_event_socket.
 You should know how the event socket works, and the differences between inbound and outbound event sockets before proceeding.
 The
 [wiki page on mod_event_socket](http://wiki.freeswitch.org/wiki/Event_Socket) is